 1. Don’t splurge on sales and marketing

-Inefficient sales and marketing spending is one of the most common ways startups waste capital.
-A Gartner study has found that the average marketing budget for startups is 11 percent of their overall revenue.
+Inefficient sales and marketing spending is one of the most common ways startups waste capital — yet it also presents a great opportunity to improve capital efficiency.
+A Gartner study found that the average marketing budget for startups is 7.7 percent of their overall revenue.

 I’ve seen many startups hire large sales and marketing teams, then launch huge campaigns, before they fully understand their business model.
-This is a setup for failure.
+This is a setup for failure and will most likely tank your marginal efficiency of capital.
 In a company’s early days, the founding team should be making most sales.

 I’ve seen many startups hire large sales and marketing teams, then launch huge campaigns, before they fully understand their business model.
 This is a setup for failure.